keitaay/bmme_890_yokoyama/README.md

 `/HW-03/MLtitanic.ipynb` - Jupyter notebook with steps to recreate analysis performed to create `test-output.csv`.

 `/HW-03/test-output.csv` - CSV outputted dataset from assignment 3; raw file submitted to Kaggle.

+## "Homework" 99

+The student-led lecture on principal component analysis (in collaboration with Katie Heath) is stored in this directory.

+Basic concepts behind PCA is described, then demonstrated using datasets for the P300 (event-related potential)-based neurally controlled keyboard as published at http://bnci-horizon-2020.eu/database/data-sets

+The P300-based paradigm is a part of the EU-funded open database for brain-machine interfaces, which was made possible by the BNCI Horizon 2020 initiative.
+The specific application was first published as "Attention and P300-based BCI performance in people with amyotrophic lateral sclerosis" by Andrea Riccio *et al* (2013, *Front.
+Hum.
+Neurosci.*).

+`/HW-99/description.pdf` - PDF describing the dataset, as provided by the BNCI Horizon 2020 consortium.

+`/HW-99/PCA-neuro.ipynb` - Jupyter notebook + Rise presentation to explain PCA and its application in the *Riccio* paper.

+`/HW-99/protocol.pptx` - PowerPoint document with original geometry objects for the visual summaries of the study protocol, as seen in the Jupyter notebook.
+Each image is saved as `protocol-1.png` and `protocol-2.png` in order of appearance.